Here are 16 energy-saving gadgets and tools to help you save money on your heating bills:

 Getting rid of draughts and unnecessary ventilation is a key way of reducing wasted heat, saving money on your energy bills in the process.

 A carbon monoxide alarm isn't energy-saving in itself, but you need to invest in one before you make any changes to reduce draughts or alter the ventilation in your home.
 This is in case you block a source of essential ventilation by mistake, such as for a fuel burning device that doesn't have a balanced flue, for example, an old boiler.
 It's a good idea to have an alarm anyway; carbon monoxide (CO) is highly toxic, but impossible to detect without an alarm as it is colourless, odourless and tasteless.

 There are a number of simple solutions to draughts.
 Expanding foam, which comes in an aerosol can, is useful for filling holes in brickwork.
-For example if you upgrade your boiler, any new boiler will have a balanced flue, meaning you no longer need an air-brick in an external wall in the area where the boiler is sited.
-So, the obsolete air-brick can be filled with expanding foam.
-One word of caution though: many gas fires still don't have balanced flues, so don't assume you can block up a room vent just because you are upgrading a gas fire.
+For example - if you upgrade your boiler, any new boiler will have a balanced flue, meaning you no longer need an air-brick in an external wall in the area where the boiler is sited.
+The obsolete air-brick can therefore be filled with expanding foam.
+One word of caution, though: many gas fires still don't have balanced flues, so don't assume you can block up a room vent just because you are upgrading a gas fire.
 It's also important to keep clear any ventilation in roof spaces or under the level of floorboards.

 Another heat saving measure is to fill medium-sized gaps in floorboards with papier-mache - this is easy to make, you just mix wet wallpaper paste with torn newspaper - which is easy to press into the gaps.
 It's a very effective and inexpensive solution, assuming you're not intending to expose the floorboards as a feature.